MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/too-many-requests-error-in-power-automate.md

 ## Cause

-You've performed too many executions in a short timeframe on a model.
+You've performed too many executions in a short time frame on a model.

 ## Resolution

 If this error occurs, decrease the concurrency level of your flow.
-For example, if your flow is triggered by the action **When a file is created in a folder** when using the SharePoint trigger, you can reduce the degree of parallelism in the action settings.
+For example, if your flow is triggered by the action, **When a file is created in a folder** when using the SharePoint trigger, you can reduce the degree of parallelism in the action settings.